DocTer: Documentation Guided Fuzzing for Testing Deep Learning API Functions: Related Work

 \section{Related Work}

-\tool is the first technique to extract DL-specific constraints from API documentation, and the first DL library testing technique that is guided by such input-constraints.
+\tool is the first technique to extract DL-specific constraints from API documentation, and the first DL library testing technique that is guided by such input constraints.

-\lin{I added Constraint Extraction and moved constraint related work up to fit our new flow.
-Consider merging the first two topics}

 \textbf{Constraint extraction:} Existing constraint-extraction techniques are insufficient for extracting DL-specific constraints~\cite{pytype, jdoctor, c2s, wong2015dase, RTFM-advance, tcomment, zhou2017analyzing}, because they miss most of the DL-specific constraints, cannot analyze across Python and C++ code, or requires formal specifications.
 Many existing techniques~\cite{jdoctor,wong2015dase,tcomment, indicator, toradocu} use a handful of manually-designed rules to extract constraints.
-Instead, \tool uses subtree matching to automatically construct rules to extract constraints. \lin{update this. old text, DL-specific constraints require \totalnumpat rules (Section~\ref{extraction-results}), which would be difficult to manually design. do we need this last point in intro? we already said that existing techniques cannot extract most of the DL-specific constraints.
-I moved this point to related work.
-Double check if we still need to talk about the number of rules }
+Instead, \tool uses subtree matching to construct rules to extract constraints automatically.

 \textbf{Analyzing software text to detect bugs:} Prior work leverages documents~\cite{RTFM-advance} and comments~\cite{icomment, acomment, zhou2017analyzing, tcomment} to detect inconsistency bugs between code and its specifications.
 Some prior work translates software specifications into assertions~\cite{liu2014automatic} and oracles~\cite{toradocu, swami}.
 Different from these techniques, \tool uses frequent subtree mining and association rule learning to extract constraints from API documents to guide input generation for testing DL libraries.